kaigan94/rpg-portfolio/README.md

 - Add animation and transitions to enhance immersion
 - Improve mobile UX and spacing on more devices
-- Create custom pixel icons and background assets
+- Add more custom pixel icons and background assets
-- Build a backend for project data and character creation (possibly Spring Boot)

 ## 📬 Contact